 - Spaghetti (cooked): 0.26

-You can also find the carbohydrate factor of any food listed in the USDA’s National Nutrient Database for Standard Reference by looking up the carbohydrate content in 100 grams of the food item, then using that number as the percentage of carbohydrate by weight.
+You can also determine the carbohydrate factor of any food listed in the USDA’s National Nutrient Database for Standard Reference by looking up the carbohydrate content in 100 grams of the food item, then using that number as the percentage of carbohydrate by weight.
 For example, 100 grams of Cheerios contains 74.68 grams of carbohydrate.
 That means that Cheerios are about 75% carbohydrate.
 If your portion weighs 30 grams, you would multiply 30 x 0.75 to get 22.5 grams of carbohydrate.

 Now, if your current career doesn’t work out, you can always take that job as “carbohydrate guesser” at the circus!